jncraton/operating-systems-cpsc4420/lectures/18-atomic-transactions.md

 Atomic Tranaction
 -----------------

-- Operation that transition a system from one observable state to another
+- Operation that transitions a system from one observable state to another
 - No intermediate states are visible
 - State maintains consistency across transactions
 - Often simply referred to as transactions